Stefanough/SFA_BLG/source/notes/vim.html.markdown

 * `:Sexplore!` - Same as above but on a vertical split
 * `:Texplore` - Creates a new tab and opens the explorer.
 * `r` - Reverse sort order of items.
+* `%` - Create new file in the explorer.
+Interactive file naming included.
 * `d` - Create new dir in the current dir.

 **Spell Checking in Vim**